deepset-ai/haystack/docs/_src/api/api/document_store.md

 - `index_path`: Stored FAISS index file.
 Can be created via calling `save()`
 - `config_path`: Stored FAISS initial configuration parameters.
     Can be created via calling `save()`
-- `sql_url`: Connection string to the SQL database that contains your docs and metadata.
-    Overrides the value defined in the `faiss_init_params_path` file, if present
-- `index`: Index name to load the FAISS index as.
-It must match the index name used for when creating the FAISS index.
-Overrides the value defined in the `faiss_init_params_path` file, if present

-**Returns**:

-the DocumentStore

 <a name="milvus"></a>
 # Module milvus